SageSG/Wifi-Controlled-Robotic-Car/README.md

 ![tc12](https://user-images.githubusercontent.com/73056944/144760934-48c29076-9707-41a4-baae-18277b526c6d.png)

-#### Test Case13: User navigates to dashboard by selecting dashboard button.
+#### Test Case: User navigates to dashboard by selecting dashboard button.
 Precondition:
 The dashboard page url has to be accessible by the user.